digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

 ## Part 1: Work in a shared repository <a id="simple"></a>

 In the first part, we will create a simple **shared repository**setup.
 Every team member will have access to the same repository, committing directly to `main`, or creating branches and pull-requests.
-We will not download the repository, but [edit the files directly on GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) instead.
+We will not download the repository, but [edit the files directly on GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files){: target="_blank"} instead.

 **Task**: Select one **maintainer**, who creates a new remote repository on [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository){: target="_blank"} and [invites](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-your-project/managing-access-to-your-projects){: target="_blank"} the other team members as contributors.
 You can work on a public or private repository.
 In addition, the maintainer creates a `README.md` file, choosing a project name and creating a contributor section similar to the following: